 Suffragettes, imprisoned for offences such as wilful damage, begin to go on hunger strike; eventually, the authorities decide to force-feed them.

-Tonypandy, South Wales - miners' strike turns violent: as Home Secretary, Winston Churchill is criticised by many for not sending in troops to prevent looting.
+Tonypandy, South Wales – miners’ strike turns violent.
+Home Secretary Winston Churchill is criticised by many for not sending in troops sooner to prevent looting and by others for allowing them to be sent at all.

 Parliament Act – the House of Lords loses its absolute power of veto over legislation passed by the House of Commons.